 The competition is structured as a four round-robin moot, followed by three knockout finals rounds.
 There will be a $1,500 prize for the winning team, and a $500 prize for the second placed team.
 There will also be a cocktail party and a gala dinner for all competitors.

 All moots, other than the Grand Final, will be held at Melbourne Law School.
-The Grand Final will be hosted at the High Court in Melbourne.
+The Grand Final will be hosted at the Federal Court in Melbourne.

 2018 Key Dates